grafana/tutorials/content/tutorials/stream-metrics-from-telegraf-to-grafana.md

     Authorization = "Bearer <Your API Key>"
 ```

 Make sure replacing `<Your API Key>` placeholder with your actual API key.
 Save this config into file and run Telegraf pointing to it.
-After running Telegraf will periodically (once in a second) report the state of total CPU usage on a host to Grafana.
+Telegraf will periodically (once in a second) report the state of total CPU usage on a host to Grafana (which is supposed to be running on `http://localhost:3000`).

 The only thing left here is create a dashboard with streaming data.

 {{< /tutorials/step >}}
 {{< tutorials/step title="Create dashboard with streaming data" >}}